-TLAR computes aircraft gross weight by adding weight to the pilotspecified zero-fuel weight.
+TLAR computes aircraft gross weight by adding weight to the pilot-specified zero-fuel weight.
+If your gross weight exceeds the published maximum, the weight label will turn RED.
 TLAR uses 6.0 (100LL) and 6.75 (Jet-A) pounds per gallon to estimate this weight.
 If the motor is on, TLAR will display the current fuel flow in the motor status field and the propeller will spin.
 As fuel burns off, TLAR will continuously re-compute the gross weight and adjust aircraft performance accordingly.
 If your total fuel falls below your hourly fuel burn rate, TLAR will caution you by turning the fuel load label YELLOW.
-If the fuel load falls below 2/3^{rds} of the hourly burn rate, the label will turn RED.
+If the fuel load falls below 2/3rds of the hourly burn rate, the label will turn RED.

-Motor on/off button
+Motor on/off button Motor status